 The drag equation calculator helps you compute a force exerted on a moving object immersed in a fluid.
 Reading the text below, you will discover what the equation for drag force is, how the shape of the object influences the force and what the drag coefficient is.

 If an object moves through a fluid, it experiences a resisting force, the drag force.
-The value of this force depends on the size and shape of an object, density of the fluid and relative velocity of the object and the fluid.
-The equation is
+The value of this force depends on the size and shape of an object, the density of the fluid, and the relative velocity of the object and the fluid.
+The equation is: